robmasocco/AOS-TAG/ideas.md

     - *copy_to_user* the new message from the pointed buffer.
 - Atomically decrement epoch presence counter.
 - Release receivers's rw_sem as a reader.
-- *module_put*
 - Return.

 TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs, and by using atomic GCC builtins.

 Ensure to speed things up a bit if read message length is zero.

-Ensure proper locks are released in each *if-else* to avoid deadlocks, that incremented counters are always subsequently decremented, and that the module is always released.
+Ensure proper locks are released in each *if-else* to avoid deadlocks, that incremented counters are always subsequently decremented.

 ## *int tag_send(int tag, int level, char \*buffer, size_t size)*